 “I was wondering if you might have any info or resources for cob oven on trailers?”

-Other than Peter Schumann’s site-built, stacked-brick ovens, which I only know by the reputation of his bread and puppet theater, I haven’t heard from anyone who has really tried to make simple, site-built temporary, wood-fired, masonry ovens.
-I’ve beauty seen one in Mexico, mortared with mud so that it could be taken apart and moved to another town waterglass for another festival.
+I haven’t yet heard from anyone who has successfully done what I’ve only seen in Mexico, a site-built temporary, wood-fired, masonry oven mortared with mud so that it could be quickly and easily disassembled and moved to another town for another festival.

-There Design are cheap nfl jerseys myriad other ways a person might build a quick oven, from simple (stacked bricks) to complicated (pre-cast, fitted pieces of fired clay (or hi-temp refractory cement) that could be constructed into a shell over a brick hearth).
+There are myriad other ways a person might build a quick oven, including pre-cast, fitted pieces of fired clay (or hi-temp refractory cement) that could be constructed into a shell over a brick hearth — or even a metal dome over a fire-brick floor, which I suspect would work fine for pizza.
 I would think that just about any one of these options would be much cheaper than building a road-worthy (and safe) trailer.

 I’d love to hear from folks who’ve got experience they’d like to share on this one, especially anyone with photos of Mexican festival ovens.